• Home

 • Has a preference for cool, shaded roots.
 This won’t happen naturally when they’re planted to receive 6 hours of sun.
 You can provide shade with gravel or mulch or you can plant, at the same time, a low to medium-sized perennial.

-• When you’re ready to plant, handle your young Clematis carefully.
-They’re very fragile and break easily so do not rush the job.
+• When you’re ready to plant, handle your young Clematis carefully, they’re very fragile and break easily so do not rush the job.

 Climbing Roses